rajshahuk/macos-menubar-worldclock/README.md

 - **Time Format**: Toggle between 12-hour (2:30 PM) and 24-hour (14:30) format
 - **Show Seconds**: Display seconds in the time (e.g., 14:30:45)
 - **Show Timezone Offset**: Display hours offset from your timezone (e.g., +8, -5, +5.5)
+- **Use Monospaced Font**: Use a monospaced font in the dropdown menu for better column alignment
 - **Launch at Login**: Enable to automatically start World Clock when you log in

 ## Project Structure